rec3786/100DaysOfCloud/README.md

 </p>

 ## The Challenge
-1. You can read about the challenge and register at [#100DaysOfCloud.com](https://100DaysOfCloud.com)
+1. This project is a spin on the original 100 Days of Cloud Challenge.
+The idea is to revise it to 100 projects done in hopefully less than 100 days.
+You can read about the orginal challenge and register for it at [#100DaysOfCloud.com](https://100DaysOfCloud.com)
 2. There's a Discord Channel at [Discord Channel](https://discord.gg/c6Db8nY)
 3. This project's template was downloaded at [100DaysOfCloud/100DaysOfCloud Journey Template](https://github.com/100DaysOfCloud/100DaysOfCloud/generate)
 4. Other templates include [Micro](Templates/000-DAY-ARTICLE-MICRO-TEMPLATE.md), [Short](Templates/001-DAY-ARTICLE-SHORT-TEMPLATE.md) or [Long](Templates/002-DAY-ARTICLE-LONG-TEMPLATE.md) Day Journey Template and can be used to document my day-to-day progress.
 5. Further ideas for the challenges can be found at [#100DaysOfCloudIdeas](https://github.com/100DaysOfCloud/100DaysOfCloudIdeas)

-## How to use this template:
-Fill in your details where you see this icon ✍️
-We have provided a sample Day Journey entry staring at 0.
-You can delete this example.

 ## Rose's Cloud Journey

 [✍️ Introduce yourself]

-[✍️ Tell us why you started this challenge]
+I have embarked on an exciting journey to delve into the realm of cloud computing through the '100 Days of Cloud/Project' challenge.
+This project represents a pivotal step in my career transition, as I am eager to gain hands-on experience in this dynamic field.
+My enthusiasm stems from the belief that immersing myself in this challenge will not only broaden my knowledge but also unlock new opportunities in the world of cloud computing.
+I look forward to the growth and insights this endeavor will bring as I navigate the transformative landscape of cloud technology.

 [✍️ Tell us where you want to be at the end of the challenge]